Four-minute warning: UKWMO

-Linked into the system were the twenty-five Royal Observer Corps (ROC) group controls, also with direct links to the carrier control points.
-In the event of subsequent radioactive fallout, local fallout warnings could be generated from the group controls on a very localised basis over the same carrier wave system.

 The national warning system saw many changes over the years.
 During the 1960s and 1970s, much of the local authority civil defence planning in the United Kingdom became outdated, although the WB400/WB600 warning system was maintained and kept serviceable along with updating of ROC instrumentation and communications.
 The system's main problem was that many of the telephone lines it needed had to be manually switched in times of pre-war tension by Post Office telephone engineers.
 The links were not hardened against the effects of EMP.
 In the late 1970s and early 1980s heightened fears and tensions led to a resumption of contingency planning and the upgrading of many systems.
 The outdated WB400/WB600 systems were replaced with brand new WB1400 equipment, communications links were made permanent and hardened against EMP disruption.

 Sirens

 The national siren system originating from World War II had a secondary role of "general warning", particularly for imminent flooding.
 Following the end of the Cold War, a telephone-based system was thought to be more appropriate for national warnings and less expensive to maintain.

-Additionally the Government retains an ability to break into television and radio broadcasts for the purpose of alerting the general public and has legal power to take over editorial control of the BBC during a national emergency under the BBC Charter and the Broadcasting Act 1980.
+Additionally the government has the legal power to take over editorial control of the BBC during a national emergency under the BBC Charter and the Broadcasting Act 1980.

 The national siren system was largely dismantled during the 1990s.
-The British Government cited the increasing use of double-glazed windows (which make sirens harder to hear) and the reduced likelihood of air attack as reasons to eliminate the system in most parts of the country.
+The British government cited the increasing use of double-glazed windows (which make sirens harder to hear) and the reduced likelihood of air attack as reasons to eliminate the system in most parts of the country.
 Some coastal and river areas have retained and regularly test the sirens as part of the flood warning defences.
-Since 1952, Broadmoor Hospital has employed a network of 14 sirens to warn of escaped patients; this is tested every Monday at 10 am.
+Since 1952, Broadmoor Hospital has employed a network of 13 sirens to warn of escaped patients; this is tested every Monday at 10 am.
 The hospital sirens were scheduled for removal during 2018 except for one located in the hospital grounds.
 Carstairs Hospital also retains its sirens, which are tested monthly.
-In some towns, sirens were once used to summon part-time firemen until the introduction of radio pagers during the 1970s – these 'stand alone' sirens operated independently of the warning network.
+In some towns, sirens were once used to summon part-time firemen until the introduction of radio pagers during the 1970s – these stand-alone sirens operated independently of the warning network.

-Torness nuclear power station in East Lothian Scotland uses two of these sirens as a warning of an off site nuclear emergency, tested every Tuesday morning at 10 am.
+Torness nuclear power station in East Lothian Scotland uses two of these sirens as a warning of an off-site nuclear emergency, tested every Tuesday morning at 10.

-Sample script

-The following is a script that would have been broadcast in the aftermath of an attack, available from the BBC: